event-engine/docs/docs/tutorial/part_III.md

 }

 ```
 We're done with the write model for the first use case.
-If you send the `AddBuilding` command again using Swagger UI:
+If you send the `AddBuilding` command again using Cockpit:

 ```json
 {